 Dairy Free Milk

-I typically use unsweetened coconut milk (from a carton) for recipe development and baking.
-There are several brands from which to choose and I recommend you find one with as few added ingredients as possible (i.e., avoid carageenan and gums).
-If you are in France, I’ve found the coconut milk in a carton I find at La Vie Claire shops far superior to any in the USA.
+I use unsweetened coconut milk (from a carton) for recipe development and everyday cooking and baking where one would use regular milk.
+I recommend using one with as few added ingredients as possible (i.e., avoid carageenan and gums).
+In France, the coconut milk in a carton I find at La Vie Claire shops is far superior to any in the USA.

 Generally, you may substitute your preferred type of milk, either dairy- or plant-based, in my recipes.
 I will always specify if you should not.